jpkrohling/nuvinha/README.md

 * With a Fedora 19 x86_64 AMI (ami-f1031e85)
 * Under the security groups "ssh-bastion,default,web-server,mail-server"
 * Logging in as the `fedora` user
-* On a t1.micro instance
+* On a t1.micro instance with a 10GB EBS root device
 * Applying the role `email` to it
 * And naming it `mail`.
 This name will appear on EC2 console, on Opscode's Hosted Chef and will be used as the host part of the FQDN (ie: mail.yourdomain.tld).